 A Personal Excess Liability Insurance policy, simply referred to as an “Umbrella,” is a type of insurance that can provide coverage over and above your Automobile, Homeowners, Dwelling Fire, Rentals, and Watercraft Insurance policy.
 If an Automobile Insurance policy is not enough to cover damages being claimed against you, that’s where an Umbrella can offer additional protection.

-Adequate liability protection is more important than ever, as in the litigious society we live in, one lawsuit may have a significant impact to even the wealthiest individuals.
+Adequate liability protection is more important than ever, as in the litigious society we live in, one lawsuit may have a significant impact on even the wealthiest individuals.

 Another real example from a past claim that we handled, involved a death-by-auto for an older driver.
 The surviving family members settled for $1,250,000.
 Since the Automobile Insurance only offered up to the policy’s limit of $500,000 (typical highest limit available in most States) there was a gap.
 Without the Umbrella Insurance policy, with the damages exceeding this underlying amount, our client was now concerned that their personal assets would be at stake.
 Fortunately our client had maintained an Umbrella policy for 15 years, and finally now was able to reap the benefits.
 Our client’s assets, property and bank account were left untouched.